 Savor the drive, passing through national forests and enjoying glimpses of the Continental Divide to the west and gorgeous peaks often dead ahead.
 If you’re short on time, you can just cut over once you hit Lyons, but the full distance is worth it if you can make an early start.

 Between Allenspark and Ferncliff, you’ll find the turn-off to the Wild Basin section of Rocky Mountain National Park on your left.
-This part of the park is pristine and somewhat less-traveled, making it a great introduction to the national park.
+This part of the park is pristine and somewhat less-traveled, making it a great introduction.

-Here, you’ll find a great hike to start your visit, and even non-hikers should give this one a stop.
-Park at the lot at the very end of the road and head into the woods starting at the Wild Basin trailhead.
+Here, you’ll find a great hike to start your visit.
+Park at the lot at the very end of the road for the Wild Basin trailhead.
 Just ten minutes or so up the trail, you’ll find the spur to Copeland Falls.
-You can turnaround here if you only want a short jaunt.
+Turn around here if you only want a short jaunt.

 Otherwise, the trail continues further into the quiet forest, sometimes offering teasing looks at the peaks around until you hit Calypso Cascades and Ouzel Falls.
 From just beyond Ouzel Falls, you can loop around via a 6.1-mile lollypop trail hike, a trek that will likely take about three hours.
 If you have less time or energy, turning around at Calypso Cascades is a good alternative (3.6 miles round-trip).